 Whether you have been given a particular diagnosis from a GP/medical practitioner or have a general sense that something in your life is not working for you, I recognise that it's not always easy to be in the world and offer Counselling and Psychotherapy as a way of exploring whatever it is that you might be struggling with.
 My personal and professional experience lends itself to a strong belief in people and in the therapeutic process and what it can offer.

-I have been working therapeutically both in private practice and charitable counselling organisations since 2009.
+I have been working therapeutically both in private practice and charitable counselling organisations since 2008.
 My therapeutic work is also supported by over 12 years experience working with vulnerable adults, children, adolescents and families in the public and private sector as well as charities.
 This has included working in areas such as mental health, homelessness, education, substance misuse and housing and support for complex needs teenagers and unaccompanied asylum seekers in care.
-In my private practice I work with adults, couples and young people aged 16-17 years old.
+In my private practice I work with adults and adult couples.

 I work creatively which means there is an opportunity to work in ways that suit you.
 For some people, talking therapy isn't always the answer.
 As well as talking through issues, my work can include the use of art, music, poetry or movement, for example, as a way to explore issues, if this is supportive for you.